Ludian County: History

 From 135 BC (under the reign of Emperor Wu of Han), Ludian was put under the administration of Zhuti County (朱提縣), Zhuti Commandery.
 In 584, the county area became part of Kaibian county, Gongzhou Prefecture.
 In 754, the Tang Empire fought a war with Nanzhao, the Ludian area was annexed to Wumeng Tribe of Nanzhao.
-During Song Dynasty period, it was administrated by Kingdom of Dali.
-In 1273 during Yuan Dynasty, Wumeng Pacification Bureau was established, and the Ludian area belonged to Wumeng Circle, carrying out Military Garrison system.
-A lot of Han and Hui population entered this area during the Ming Dynasty.
+During the Song dynasty period, it was administrated by Kingdom of Dali.
+In 1273 during the Yuan dynasty, Wumeng Pacification Bureau was established, and the Ludian area belonged to Wumeng Circle, carrying out Military Garrison system.
+A lot of Han and Hui population entered this area during the Ming dynasty.
 Under the reign of Yongzheng Emperor, the forced implementation of new land measures aroused rebellion in Wumeng area.
-After the rebellion was quelled, Wumeng was put under control of Yunnan Province.
+After the rebellion was quelled, Wumeng was put under control of Yunnan.
 In 1731 the Ludian Subprefecture was established, and an earth wall was built around it.

 In 1913 the subprefecture became a county, a county council was established, and during the following decades the towns and districts expanded.
 In July 1931 the government started to build the first road through the county.
 In 1940 the new county seat Kaihuajie was built, and in October 1943 Taoyuan Reservoir was constructed.
 In November 1949 the People's Liberation Army occupied Ludian, five months later the people's government was established.
 It launched Campaign to Suppress Counterrevolutionaries and Land reform from 1951.
 In the end of 1968 the Revolutionary Committee was established, in February 1975 the Primary Power Station in Shaba River was built.
 From the 1980s the agriculture in Ludian developed quickly.
 From 1982 to 1985, the first soil survey, land resources survey and cultural relics survey were conducted.
 In August 2014 the county was struck by the 2014 Ludian earthquake which killed over 600 people.